janwilmans/guidelines/README.md

 Most of the guidelines I describe here are generally considered 'Modern C++ guidelines' at the time of it's writing (2023).
 However many of them are and were applicable regardless of whether you use C++11, C++23 or anything in between.
 The guidelines are also mostly in line with Jason Turners's teachings on [C++ Weekly](https://www.youtube.com/@cppweekly).

-The way I deviate from other sources is usually in simplification, that is, I try to give guidance even is the answer really is "is depends".
+The way I deviate from other sources is usually in simplification, that is, I try to give guidance even where the answer really is "it depends".
 My reasoning is, yes, it depends, but a go-to default is still valuable.
+Because the more we choose the defaults, the least surprising the code.

 # guidelines